taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 ## Ancestry - Kitsune Changeling
 ### Kitsune
 Your size is medium, and you have low-light vision.
 You can see in dim light as if it were bright light.
-Your movement speed is ?? feet.
+Your movement speed is 25 feet.
 #### Change Shape
-[Concentrate] [Polymorph] [Primal] [Transmutation] [>] You transform into a fox, which has the statistics of a ?st-level Pest Form, or back into your true form.
+[Concentrate] [Polymorph] [Primal] [Transmutation] [>] You transform into a fox, which has the statistics of a 1st-level Pest Form, or back into your true form.

 ### Changeling